dhruvi1010/Modeling-and-Control-of-Robotic-Manipulators/README.md

 12. **Prepare Motion via Two Way-Points**: Compose a trajectory with multiple way-points.
 13. **Perform Motion via Two Way-Points**: Command, record, and plot joint motion through multiple way-points.

-### Trajectory Control via Action Server and Client
+### 4.Trajectory Control via Action Server and Client
 14. **Inspect Action Structure**: Understand the structure of the action message and client-server interaction.
 15. **Display Actions on ROS Network**: Confirm the existence of an action for trajectory control and inspect its topic.
 16. **Instantiate Action Client**: Create an action client for trajectory following.